php-fig/fig-standards/proposed/http.md

 Header values are represented using `HeaderValuesInterface`.
 This interface allows developers to work with headers as a string and as an array.
-This allows developers the flexibility of serialzing a header precisely as it should be sent over the wire, while also providing the convenience of working with headers that typically have a single value (e.g., Host, Content-Type, etc...) as a string.
-Furthermore, accessing missing elements of a `HeaderValuesInterface` will return null rather than emit a warning (as would happen if header values were represented as an actual PHP array).
+This allows developers the flexibility of serialzing a header precisely as it should be sent over the wire, while still providing the convenience of working with headers that typically have a single value (e.g., Host, Content-Type, etc...) as a string.
+Furthermore, accessing missing elements of a `HeaderValuesInterface` will return `null` rather than emit a warning (as would happen if header values were represented as an actual PHP array).

-In addition to being more convenient, `HeaderValuesInterface` allows implementations to pre-compute an internal cache of header values represented as a string.
+In addition to being more convenient, `HeaderValuesInterface` allows implementations to pre-compute an internal cache of header values represented as a string instead of expecting developers to constantly implode an array of values into a string.
 This performance optimization can be useful in performance sensitive applications that perform various checks and modifications to headers before a message is sent over the wire.

-In other HTTP message specifications, header values are occassionally represtented using an array of strings.
-Working with an array of header strings requires quite a bit of boiler-plate code and lacks the ability to provide implementation specific performance optimizations that can be used when converting a list of header values to a string.
+Representing header values as an array of strings has various issues.
+Working with an array of header strings requires quite a bit of boiler-plate code and lacks the ability to provide implementation specific performance optimizations.

-When using an array to represent headers, you MUST check if a specific header value is set before accessing an index.
+When using an array to represent headers, you MUST check if a specific index exists in the header values array before it can be accessed.
 End-users would also need to manually implode the header values on ', ' to represent the header values as a string.

 ```php
 $message->setHeader('Foo', array('a', 'b', 'c'));